 The right people for the roles

-Scotland's public bodies need skills, experience and understanding from every walk of life, so it’s essential that there are no barriers to participating.
-As such, appointments are made on the basis of the skills, knowledge and qualities necessary to fill the role – and nothing else.
+Scotland's public bodies need skills, experience and understanding from every walk of life.
+It is therefore essential that there are no barriers to participating.
+Appointments are made on the basis of the skills, knowledge and qualities required to fill the role – and nothing else.
 Whatever the role, applications from everyone are welcome.

 Statement from Scottish Ministers

-To find out how the Commissioner for Ethical Standards In Publc Life Scotland and the Scottish Government are working together on diversity in public appointments, download the docunment below.
+For more information on how the Commissioner for Ethical Standards in Public Life in Scotland and the Scottish Government are working together on diversity in public appointments, can be found below.

-Our latest diversity report can be found here - Diversity 2016
+Our latest diversity report can be found here.

-Diversity key facts – Public Appointment rounds 2016
+Diversity key facts – Public Appointment rounds undertaken in 2016

 - The proportion of female applicants and appointments continues to increase.